The Humane Society of the United States

 The Fund for Animals was founded in 1967 by prominent author and animal advocate Cleveland Amory.

-For more than four decades, The Fund has spearheaded significant events in the history of the animal protection movement by employing national advocacy campaigns, rescue operations and operating a network of world-famous animal care facilities like our Cleveland Amory Black Beauty Ranch.
+For more than four decades, The Fund for Animals has spearheaded significant events in the history of the animal protection movement by employing national advocacy campaigns, rescue operations and operating a network of world-famous animal care facilities like our Cleveland Amory Black Beauty Ranch.

 In 2005, The Fund for Animals and The Humane Society of the United States joined together to form an unprecedented partnership for animals.
-Since then, The Fund has expanded its efforts to protect animals from cruelty and provide for their veterinary, sanctuary, and rehabilitative needs at several direct animal care facilities.
+Since then, The Fund for Animals has expanded its efforts to protect animals from cruelty and provide for their veterinary, sanctuary, and rehabilitative needs at several direct animal care facilities.

-- The Cleveland Amory Black Beauty Ranch, is the flagship legacy of author and Fund for Animals Founder, Cleveland Amory.
+- The Cleveland Amory Black Beauty Ranch, is the flagship legacy of author and The Fund for Animals Founder, Cleveland Amory.
 This 1,400-acre refuge in the rolling hills of east Texas, provides permanent sanctuary for nearly 1,000 rescued animals.
 With over 40 species—ranging from chimps and camels to horses and tigers—this world-renowned facility is the largest and most diverse of its kind.
 The Sanctuary is also home to the Doris Day Equine Center, which focuses on developing optimum programs to elevate the public perception of horses rescued from cruelty and neglect.
 In addition to our hands-on rescue, rehabilitation, training and placement of equines, we serve as a resource and support system to rescue centers around the country.

 - The Fund for Animals Wildlife Center in Ramona, California, provides year-round rehabilitative and medical care to injured and orphaned wildlife and specializes in native predator species such as bobcats, coyotes, bears and eagles.
 The facility is also a safe home for some animals rescued from the pet trade who cannot be released to the wild.
 Our facility also assists the community with humane solutions to wildlife conflicts and works with 20 student interns each year preparing them for careers in wildlife conservation, biology and the veterinary field.